Counseling Licensing Requirements in Minnesota

 - Licensed Professional Counselor-Mental Health: South Dakota

-*If you are coming from Colorado, and have a doctoral degree, you’ll need official verification of your supervision, obtained directly from the Colorado board.
-If you’re an LPC from Michigan or Georgia, you’ll also need supervision verification.
+Those with a doctorate coming from Colorado need official verification of your supervision obtained directly from the Colorado board.
+Those with an LPC from Minnesota or Georgia also need supervision verification.

-Under certain conditions, Illinois candidates with the lower level LPC status may be granted reciprocity.
-In addition to showing you’ve met the supervision requirements, you must verify that you have a license granted under Administrative Code, section 1375.30, subpart (a)(1)(A).
+Under certain conditions, Illinois candidates with the lower level LPC status may earn reciprocity.
+In addition to meeting the supervision requirements, you must verify that you hold a license granted under Administrative Code, section 1375.30, subpart (a)(1)(A).